Gulfstream V

 The Gulfstream V (Model GV, pronounced "G-five") is a large, long-range business jet aircraft produced by Gulfstream Aerospace, derived from the previous Gulfstream IV.
-With a maximum speed of 0.885 Mach, and an altitude up to 51,000 feet, with a range of 6,500 nmi.
+It has a maximum speed of 0.885 Mach, flight ceiling of 51,000 feet, and a maximum range of 6,500 nmi.
 It typically accommodates four crew and 14 passengers.
 It first flew on November 28, 1995, and entered service in June 1997.
 It is used by the US military under the designation C-37A.

-It was followed by an improved version, the Gulfstream 550 (Model GV-SP).
+In 2003, the GV airframe was succeeded by an improved version, the Gulfstream G550 (Model GV-SP).